Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 * We have collected 95,087 Pro-Democratic Tweets, 1,19,854 Pro-Republican Tweets and 20,750 Tweets for Sentiment Analysis.
 * Thus in total, we have collected **2,35,691** tweets which we used in various stages of the Data Analysis.
+* Further details of our Dataset is mentioned in "Survey.txt".

 ## Machine Learning: